shannonmoeller/funlit/README.md

   - `parse` `{(string) => value}` Optional function to parse the attribute value to the property value.
   - `stringify` `{(value) => string}` Optional function to stringify the property value for rendering.

-Returns: `{{ value, toString: () => string }}`
+Returns: `{{ value; toString: () => string }}`

 Defines a new property on the host.
 Any change to the property will trigger an update-render cycle.
 The property is initialized with and will watch for changes to the related attribute's value.
-Changes to the property will not be reflected back to the DOM (this is intentional for performance and security).
+Changes to the property will not be reflected back to the DOM attribute (this is intentional for performance and security).
 Returns a mutable value ref.

 ```js
 define('my-counter', (host) => {